 The Old Bega Hospital Reserve of 1.603 ha was reserved from sale 'for preservation of historical sites and buildings and community purposes' as Crown Reserve number R.180050 by notice in the NSW Government Gazette dated 30 March 1990, and The Old Bega Hospital Committee Inc was appointed trustee until 2 June 1994, from when individual trustees have been appointed to a Reserve Trust (now Reserve Land Manager).

 The Hospital and grounds were used for a variety of community purposes including the arts, childcare, a cafe and a community radio station.

 On the night of 2 May 2004 the main building of the Hospital caught fire (report in the Bega District News), severely damaging the roof, floors and windows, but leaving most of the brickwork, including the chimneys, and most of the outbuildings, intact.
 The cause of the fire is not clear, but it seems likely that it was a fault with either the electrical system or a heater.
 The building was not insured, but the Government said (Parliamentary Question, 6 May 2004) it would be there to help.
 On 10 November 2005 the Member for Bega, the Hon Andrew Constance, made a private members statement in the Legislative Assembly, calling on the government to provide funding to get repairs underway.
 In 2008, in reply to another Parliamentary Question, the Government said regular funds were not available to rebuild the Hospital, it was looking at 'alternative strategies' and it didn't intend to demolish the building.

-At the time of the fire, the Hospital and grounds were being used by up to 30 groups each year.
+At the time of the fire, the Hospital and grounds were being used by 42 users.
 A major focus of the trustees since then has been to clear up the damage caused by the fire, make the buildings and grounds safe, continue to manage the usable buildings for community uses, and to seek funding to replace the roof, at an estimated cost in the vicinity of $500,000.
 Once the roof is replaced, community efforts will be sought to repair the interiors and get the Old Hospital buildings fully functioning again as community facilities.